JFWooten4/free-markets/group/stellar/interleaving-sdex/comment-rahim.md

 I sincerely appreciate Tomer's experienced, meticulous, and transformative work throughout the ecosystem.
 That said, might we bound ourselves for material compliance violations using the two alternative options they propose, based on Soroban and presently in the incubatory stages of development?[^twos] We're all for a new visionary, collaborative, and dynamic system; by my understanding&mdash;building on the same team.

-[^twos]: _See_ discussion on first and second options _infra_ S 3.1 and 3.3, respectively.
+[^twos]: _See_ discussion on first and second options _infra_ § 3.1 and 3.3, respectively.
 Given the involvement of these systems in the recent [FBI Polymarket raid](https://youtu.be/tx6A3_OLEMY), might we take caution in the real-world liabilities associated with the exchange function.
 The present path of development could introduce material compliance risks to existing network projects, no matter their locale, given our SEP8-light implementation of book-entry securities.

 But the core function of asset exchange implicates not only regulatory security but also practical custody risks which the previous surprise update acutely brought to light.
 Combined with the recent hikes in AMM "listing fees," might we contemplate further which path could best grow the network?
 Fees which, I feel obliged to remind everyone, are paid in speculative tokens for the vast majority of present implementations.[^nxlm]